Apostolides v Orams: Legal proceeding in England and Wales

 In September 2006, the High Court of Justice ruled in favour of the Orams.
-Mr Apostolides appealed the decision at the Court of Appeal which in turn referred the case to the European Court of Justice (ECJ), in Luxembourg.
+Apostolides appealed the decision at the Court of Appeal which in turn referred the case to the European Court of Justice (ECJ), in Luxembourg.

-The ECJ in turn ruled in favour of Mr Apostolides (see next section below).
+The ECJ in turn ruled in favour of Apostolides (see next section below).

 The case was then returned to the Court of Appeal in England which decided in favour of Meletios Apostolides on 19 January 2010.
 According to one of the judges of the Court of Appeal panel, under the current system, this decision is final and no further escalation is possible.
 However, the Orams tried to appeal to the Supreme Court of the United Kingdom.

 On 26 March 2010, the U.K. Supreme Court refused permission for the Orams to take the case to appeal, effectively bringing it to a conclusion.
 The Cyprus Mail reported that the Orams' had abandoned the property rather than demolish it.